bharani-palani/bni-cms/README.md

 - REACT_APP_PRODUCTION_DB_NAME='dbname'

 ##### Important:
+- .env variable file is crucial for DB connection
+- This file should not be committed
-- .env variable file is crucial for DB connection.
-Unless these variables are configured good, you cant run awzy in local or production environment
+- Unless the above variables are configured good, you cant run awzy in local or production environment
 - **npm run start** is required after .env changes

 ##### 4. Configure nginx (Not for production)